top of page

 Was Anything Happening?

-At first, I didn’t feel much.
+At first, not really.
 I wasn’t falling into deep meditative states.
 I wasn’t glowing with newfound vitality.
 I wasn’t even sleeping much better.

 But I kept showing up.
 Not for results, but out of curiosity.
 I’ve worked with enough clients to know: change often whispers before it speaks.

-Still, there were moments—small ones—where I’d feel just a little calmer.
+Still, there were small moments—tiny sparks—where I felt a little calmer.
 A little more present.
 Less reactive.
 Less scrambled.
-I couldn’t be sure it was the grounding mat, but I was noticing something.
+I couldn’t be sure it was the mat, but I noticed it.

 And then something really unexpected happened.